prachinandi/Codhersgram/README.md

 In my own college whenever there are any tech events, hardly there are 2-3 girls participating, hence we feel leftover and at times we are ignored.
 Now, what if we want to work with a girls-only team, want to share my problems, and want to get mentored by a girl senior sadly we can’t in such a case we have to either team up with boys or end up by not participating.
 Thus I and my team came up with a solution that can poise this ambiguity.

 # The problem it solves:
+It solves the major problems that women in STEM face which are as follows:
 * Less participation in events
 * Lack of workspace relationship
 * Lack of role models